OiWorld/CarbonFootprint/doc/GSoC/2017/nakulh.md

 Working with awesome mentors fellow students made my summer super productive.

 I have contributed to project [Carbon Footprint](https://gitlab.com/aossie/CarbonFootprint).
-The goals completed during GSoC 2017 are :-

-<h2>Carbon Footprint</h2>
+<strong> Project URL </strong> : https://gitlab.com/aossie/CarbonFootprint

 The team member with me in this project was [vaibsharma](https://gitlab.com/vaibsharma) .

-<strong> Project URL </strong> : https://gitlab.com/aossie/CarbonFootprint
+The goals I completed during GSoC 2017 are :-

 * <strong>Adding support for calculating carbon emission of trains on websites that sell train tickets</strong>